 A transfer to a trust established for the sole benefit of the applicant's blind or disabled child is permitted at any time, regardless of the child's age.

-Per 42 USC § 1396p(c)(2)(C) and TennCare ABD Manual 125.010, if the transferred assets are returned to the applicant, the penalty is recalculated or eliminated.
-Partial returns reduce the penalty proportionally.
-This is the rescue valve for a transfer that was made in panic and now needs to be undone, but it requires the transferee to be willing and legally able to return the assets.
+Per 42 U.S. Code § 1396p(c)(2)(C) and TennCare ABD Manual 125.010, if the transferred assets are returned to the applicant, the penalty is recalculated or wiped out, and a partial return reduces it proportionally.
+That's the rescue valve for a panic transfer, but it only works if the person who received the assets is willing and able to give them back.

-Federal law at 42 USC § 1396p(b)(1) requires states to recover from the estates of deceased Medicaid enrollees age 55 or older who received nursing-facility care, HCBS waiver services, or related hospital and prescription drug services.
-The state has no discretion to forgo recovery, but states have substantial discretion in how the recovery is structured.
-Tennessee has elected the most enrollee-protective options available.
+Now to what happens after death, which is where the real "will they take the house" fear lives.
+Federal law at 42 U.S. Code § 1396p(b)(1) requires states to recover from the estates of deceased Medicaid enrollees who were 55 or older when they received nursing-facility care, HCBS waiver services, or related care.
+A state can't skip recovery, but it gets a lot of say in how it's structured, and Tennessee has picked the most enrollee-protective options available.

 Probate-Only vs. Expanded Estate